DSD-DBS/capella-collab-manager/docs/docs/admin/installation.md

 Adjust all values according to your needs.

+!!! info

+    You can overwrite individual images by setting the `docker.images.*` values.
+    This is useful to set Guacamole to a fixed version to avoid restarts during updates, which would lead to session interruptions.

 ## Step 7: Install the Application in the Cluster

 Run the following commands in the root directory of the repository: